Theophilus Eaton: Career as governor

 He was elected as the first governor on June 4, 1639, and reelected each year until his death on January 7, 1657/8 (Julian Calendar timing).
 He was buried on the green in New Haven and later his remains were removed to Grove Street Cemetery, New Haven.
 One of his major accomplishments as governor was the creation of a written legal code for the colony in 1655 later to be known as the Blue Laws of Connecticut.
 For this, and the fact that he was the first president of the Massachusetts Bay Company, he is sometimes thought of as being the Father of American Law, but this is arguably an example of hyperbole.

 In 1640, as Governor of the Colony, he acquired from the Siwanoy Indians the town of Greenwich, Connecticut, making him one of its founder.
 Around 1642, he established the Delaware Company of New Haven, a permanent colony in the Delaware River Valley with the aim of developing the fur trade against the Dutch.
 Stephen Goodyear of the Goodyear family and other merchants joined the venture.
 Their claim on this territory brought conflicts with Dutch Governor Willem Kieft and Lord Baltimore of Maryland Colony.

+New Haven colony would expand over time with outposts in Connecticut, New Jersey, Delaware, Pennsylvania and New York.
+In 1641, they acquired the whole Eastern part of Long Island from William Alexander, 1st Earl of Stirling, starting the acquisition as a loan to the Earl.
+The buyers were Gov. Eaton on behalf of New Haven Colony, Gov. George Fenwick of Saybrook Colony, Gov. Edward Hopkins of Connecticut Colony, Gov. John Haynes, Samuel Wyllys, son of Gov. George Wyllys, Thomas Gregson and Stephen Goodyear.
+The latter was Eaton's deputy governor and would acquire privately the whole of Shelter Island, New York.

+On Long Island, Eaton and his associates would be among the original founders and owners of Southold, New York, with Capt.
+John Youngs, and of East Hampton in the Hamptons, with his step son-in-law, Gov. Edward Hopkins.
+The acquisitions of both Southold and East Hampton were initially made by conveyance under Eaton and his associates' own names and capital, keeping the ownership and control of about 30,000 acres (47 square mile) of land for about 3 years until they sold it to the settlers.